connorleavitt/connorleavitt/README.md

 Fullstack Developer
 -------------------

-I've spent the last couple of years learning the MERN stack looking to get into more involved in the software development industry as a Fullstack dev!
+I've spent the last couple of years learning the MERN stack looking to get more involved in the software development industry as a Fullstack dev!

 Professionally over the last 6 years, I've used my Engineering degree working at Fortune 100 companies and at budding new tech start-ups.
 In the past, I've helped to solve large logistical problems and hyper-focused operational issues.
 Now, I'm pivoting my career into software development!